cfpb/HMDA_Data_Science_Kit/readme.md

 The HMDA data are complex and care must be taken to ensure that analytics results are accurate.
 Please see [Working With HMDA Data]() for explanations of how to load, segment the data, handle NA values, and create accurate time-series tabulations.

 #### HMDA Publications
-For a list of HMDA publications, see this [directory]()
+For a list of HMDA publications, see [here](https://github.com/cfpb/HMDA_Data_Science_Kit/blob/master/federal_pubs.md)

 #### Getting Started: Basic Requirements
 To begin using the HMDA data you will first need to download the data.
-Please see [HMDA data links](https://github.com/cfpb/HMDA_Data_Science_Kit/blob/master/data_links/hmda_data_links.md) to begin downloading the data.
+Please see [HMDA data links](https://github.com/cfpb/HMDA_Data_Science_Kit/blob/master/hmda_data_links.md) to begin downloading the data.

 The resources in this repository assume that a database has been installed and is functioning properly.
 The SQL code is written for [PostgreSQL](https://www.postgresql.org/), other SQL versions may require modification to the code.